2020s in fashion

-The fashions of the 2020s represent a departure from 2010s fashion and feature a nostalgia for older aesthetics.
-They have been largely inspired by styles of the late 1990s to mid-2000s, late 1970s to early 1980s, and various elements of the the 1940s and 1960s.
-The early and mid 2020s were driven by microtrends, social media influencers, and niche online communities that transformed internet aesthetics into the dominant tastemakers for music and fashion.
-Early in the decade, several publications noted the shortened trends, niche revivals and nostalgia cycles in 2020s fashion.
-Fashion was also shaped by the COVID-19 pandemic, which had a major impact on the fashion industry, and led to shifting retail and consumer trends.
+The fashion of the 2020s represents a style defined by short-lived social-media trends and nostalgia for older aesthetics.
+It has been largely inspired by styles of the late 1970s to late 1980s, the late 1990s to mid-2000s, and elements of Modern Medieval fashion, boho-chic, Indie sleaze and mid-century fashions from the 1940s, 1950s and 1960s.
+The early and mid 2020s were driven by microtrends, social media influencers, and niche online communities that transformed internet aesthetics into the dominant tastemakers for fashion.
+Early in the decade, several publications noted the shortening trend cycles, niche revivals, and nostalgia cycles in 2020s fashion.
+The COVID-19 pandemic also had a major impact on the fashion industry and led to shifting retail and consumer trends.

-In the 2020s, many companies, including current fast fashion giants such as Shein and Temu, began using social media platforms such as TikTok and Instagram as a marketing tool.
+In the 2020s, many companies, including fast fashion giants such as Shein and Temu, began using social media platforms such as TikTok and Instagram as a marketing tool.
 Marketing strategies involving third parties, particularly influencers and celebrities, have become prominent tactics.
-E-commerce platforms which promote small businesses, such as Depop and Etsy, grew by offering vintage, homemade, or resold clothing from individual sellers.
-Thrifting also exploded in popularity due to it being centered around finding valuable pieces of clothing at cheaper prices.
+E-commerce platforms that promote small businesses, such as Depop and Etsy, grew by offering vintage, homemade, or resold clothing from individual sellers.
+Thrifting also exploded in popularity because of the potential to find valuable pieces of clothing at cheaper prices.

 General trends

 COVID-19 pandemic

-At the beginning of the COVID-19 pandemic, wearing a face mask became a common and often mandatory practice.
+At the beginning of the COVID-19 pandemic, wearing a face mask was a common and often mandatory practice.
 The mask shortage, the desire for self-expression, and the ability to quickly make masks without specialized technology soon led to a multitude of mask designs.
-People quickly started matching their masks to their clothing, selecting masks in different fabrics, colors, and patterns.
-This change made masks a fashion statement so people could follow health recommendations while yet expressing their style.
+People started selecting masks in different fabrics, colors, and patterns to match their clothing, allowing people to follow health recommendations and regulations while expressing their style.